-Born in Künzelsau, Germany, on 3 May 1976.
+Alexander Gerst was born in Künzelsau, Germany, on 3 May 1976.
 His favourite sports are fencing, swimming and running.
-He especially enjoys outdoor activities including skydiving, snowboarding, hiking, mountaineering, climbing and scuba diving.
+He especially enjoys outdoor activities such as skydiving, snowboarding, hiking, mountaineering, climbing and scuba diving.

-In 2003, Gerst received a diploma in geophysics from the University of Karlsruhe, Germany, and a master’s degree in earth sciences from Victoria University of Wellington, New Zealand.
+In 2003 he received a diploma in geophysics from the University of Karlsruhe, Germany, and a master’s degree in Earth sciences from the Victoria University of Wellington, New Zealand.
 Both degrees were awarded with distinction.

-In 2010 he graduated with a Doctorate in Natural Sciences at the Institute of Geophysics of the University of Hamburg, Germany, following his dissertation on geophysics and volcanic eruption dynamics.
+In 2010 Alex graduated with a Doctorate in Natural Sciences at the Institute of Geophysics of the University of Hamburg, Germany.
+His dissertation was on geophysics and volcanic eruption dynamics.

-During his school education, Gerst volunteered as a boy scout leader, fire-fighter and water rescue lifeguard.
-As a student, between 1998 and 2003, he participated in various international scientific collaborations and field experiments.
-Several of these led him to remote locations in Antarctica and on other continents, where he installed various scientific instruments.
+During school, Alex volunteered as a boy scout leader, fire-fighter and water rescue lifeguard.
+As a student, from 1998 to 2003 he participated in various international scientific collaborations and field experiments.
+Several of these expeditions led him to remote locations such as Antarctica where he installed scientific instruments.

-Gerst worked on the development of scientific instruments as a scientist at the Institute of Geophysics at the University of Hamburg between 2004 and 2009.
+Alex worked on developing scientific instruments at the Institute of Geophysics at the University of Hamburg between 2004 and 2009.

-From 2005 to 2009, whilst at the Institute of Geophysics, he also worked towards his doctorate, for which he investigated volcanic eruption dynamics on active volcanoes.
-The main goal of his research was to determine the mechanics and the energy release during the first seconds of a volcanic eruption.
-His research led him to visit volcanoes on all continents, concentrating on an active volcano in Antarctica that is used as an outdoor laboratory.
-In 2007, Gerst received the Bernd Rendel award for outstanding research from the German Research Foundation (DFG).
+From 2005 to 2009, whilst at the Institute of Geophysics, he also worked towards his doctorate, investigating volcanic eruption dynamics on active volcanoes.
+His research goal was to determine the mechanics and the energy released during the first seconds of a volcanic eruption.
+His research led him to visit volcanoes on all continents, concentrating on an active volcano in Antarctica.
+In 2007 Alex received the Bernd Rendel award for outstanding research from the DFG German Research Foundation.

-Gerst was selected as an ESA astronaut in May 2009.
-He joined ESA in September 2009 and successfully completed Astronaut Basic Training in November 2010.
+Alex was selected as an ESA astronaut in May 2009.
+He joined ESA in September 2009 and completed Astronaut Basic Training in November 2010.

-In September 2011, Gerst was assigned to fly to the International Space Station on a 6-month mission in 2014, serving as a flight engineer for Expeditions 40 and 41.
-He will launch aboard a Russian Soyuz spacecraft from Baikonur Cosmodrome in Kazakhstan in May 2014, returning to Earth in November 2014.
-During his mission, he will conduct a comprehensive research programme including a wide variety of European and international science experiments.
+In September 2011, Alex was assigned to fly to the International Space Station on a six-month mission.
+He will serve as a flight engineer for Expeditions 40 and 41.
+He will be launched on a Soyuz spacecraft from the Baikonur Cosmodrome in Kazakhstan in May 2014, returning to Earth in November 2014.
+His comprehensive research programme will include a wide variety of European and international science experiments.